manjunathg88/CustomNugetPackage/README.md

 # CustomNugetPackage

-This project contains a yaml file that has the script to create the Azure ci pipeline which creates a custom Nuget package
+This project contains a yaml file that has the script to create the Azure ci pipeline which creates and publishes custom Nuget package

 Instructions:
 1. Login to Azure DevOps